-As countries worldwide struggle with the economic downturn caused by the coronavirus pandemic, the transportation industry is on high alert for potential natural disasters that could add even more stress on supply chains.
+As countries worldwide continue to struggle with the economic downturn caused by the coronavirus pandemic, the transportation industry is on high alert for potential natural disasters that could add even more stress on supply chains.

 Companies should take a proactive risk-based approach to managing their supply chain by prioritizing resources, closely examining supply chains and inventory management programs and collaborating with service provider partners to develop appropriate contingency plans to effectively mitigate risk and avoid supply chain disruption.
 An effective and critical element of any company’s supply chain risk management and mitigation strategy, especially in unusual and challenging times such as these, is to ensure they have the proper cargo insurance coverage that is aligned with their business operations and will provide the necessary financial protection against the potential of physical loss or damage to their goods and products as they move through the supply chain.